SheetJS/docs.sheetjs.com/docz/docs/07-csf/07-features/03-dates.md

 XLS, XLSB, and most binary formats store the raw date codes.
 Special number formats are used to indicate that the values are intended to be dates/times.

-CSV and other plaintext formats typically store actual formatted date values.
+CSV and other text formats typically store actual formatted date values.
 They are interpreted as dates and times in the user timezone.

 XLSX actually supports both!
 Typically dates are stored as `n` numeric cells, but the format supports a special type `d` where the data is an ISO 8601 date